Insomnia

 Sleep Maintenance Insomnia

-Sleep maintenance insomnia is where you get to sleep but then wake frequently throughout the night.
-For some, they can go back to sleep quickly, for others it can take hours to resume sleep, if at all.
-Either way, broken sleep is not good quality sleep.
-And people won’t wake up feeling refreshed and energized.
+Sleep maintenance insomnia occurs when people get to sleep but then wake frequently throughout the night.
+Some can go back to sleep quickly, while others can take hours, if at all, to resume sleep.
+Either way, broken sleep is not good quality sleep, and people won’t wake up feeling refreshed and energized.

 4 Best Tips for Sleep Maintenance Insomnia

-Maintaining good sleep hygiene as listed above is important for sleep maintenance as well.
+Maintaining good sleep hygiene, as listed above, is also vital for sleep maintenance.
 Additionally, it may also help to:

-3. Support your adrenal glands.
-Your stress glands help to maintain a stable blood sugar throughout the night.
-Dips in blood sugar are often the catalyst for night time waking.
+- Support your adrenal glands.
+Your stress glands help maintain stable blood sugar throughout the night.
+Dips in blood sugar are often the catalyst for nighttime waking.

-4. Keep a little almond milk beside your bed so that if you do wake up, you can have that to get blood sugar back to normal quickly so you can resume sleeping more quickly.
+- Keep a little almond milk beside your bed so that if you do wake up, you can have it to quickly get your blood sugar back to normal, so you can resume sleeping.

 Herbs for Insomnia

-Valerian, hops, and passionflower are often used in combination to help people relax and feel sleepy.
+Valerian, hops, and passionflower often combine to help people relax and feel sleepy.
 Chamomile is also good for calming and relaxing.
-Teas are a less intense way to take these herbs, but may also be less effective than a good quality tincture or tablet.
-There are many other herbs that can be used to assist sleep.
+Teas are a less intense way to take these herbs, but may also be less effective than a good-quality tincture or tablet.
+Plus, drinking tea in the evening may lead to nighttime visits to the bathroom.
+Many other herbs can be used to assist sleep.
 As a naturopath, I am the best resource for guiding you to the most effective herbs for you.

 Vitamins and Minerals for Insomnia

-For your brain to produce enough of the sleep neurotransmitter melatonin, you need vitamin B6, magnesium, tryptophan, and darkness.
-Vitamin B6 and magnesium are important co-factors in many enzyme reactions including the production of melatonin.
-B6 and magnesium are also important in helping your body adapt to and deal with stress.
-If demand for these is high and supply is low, you may not be able to produce adequate amounts of melatonin and several other important neurotransmitters.
+For your brain to produce enough sleep neurotransmitter melatonin, you need vitamin B6, magnesium, tryptophan, and darkness.
+Vitamin B6 and magnesium are essential cofactors in many enzyme reactions, including melatonin production.
+B6 and magnesium are also essential in helping your body adapt to and deal with stress.
+If demand for these is high and supply is low, you may be unable to produce adequate amounts of melatonin and several other important neurotransmitters.

 Melatonin supplementation may be helpful for those with sleep initiation insomnia, as it can help you feel sleepy.
-Some people will find that they have nightmares while taking it and others will wake up feeling groggy, while a third group will have the best sleep of their lives with it.
+Some people will find that they have nightmares while taking it, others will wake up feeling groggy, and a third group will have the best sleep of their lives with it.

-Everyone is unique and what works for some, may not work for others.
-It is always the best and most efficient to see a licensed naturopathic doctor rather than self-medicating.
+Everyone is unique, and what works for some may not work for others.
+It is always best and most efficient to see a licensed naturopathic doctor rather than self-medicate.

 For help with this or any other health problem, book an appointment here or call the office for more information at 416-481-0222.